DanPearce/CI_PP4_TheForum/README.md

 2. ForumPost
     - Fields (id, forum_board, post_title, slug, creator, featured_image, post_detail, excerpt, created_on, likes)
     - The ForumPost shares a Many to One relationship with ForumBoard
-    - The id of ForumPost shares with Comment a One to Many relationship as the the post can contain unlimited comments.
+    - The id of ForumPost shares with Comment a One to Many relationship as the post can contain unlimited comments.
     - likes shares a many to many field with all users, to allow us to count how many people are interested in the post.
     - creator shares a One to One relationship with the AllAuth User